Japanese mothers struggle to cope after virus shuts schools

 Critics also note that children appear to be far less likely to test positive for the virus, and say the government should focus instead on the elderly and infirm who account for most of the deaths.

-According to the World Health Organization, of more than 44,000 patients in China with confirmed infections, only 2.1% were below the age of 20.
+According to the World Health Organization, a study of more than 44,000 patients in China with confirmed infections, only 2.1% were younger than 20.

-A member of a government-appointed panel defended the decision on Monday, saying that young people without symptoms might pass infections on to older people.
+A member of a government-appointed panel defended the school closings, saying young people without symptoms might pass infections to older people.

 Mika Nakajima, a museum employee and single mother with a 15-year-old autistic son who is sensitive to noise and people around him, said she has already used up her paid vacation days to take care of her aging parents and her son late last year, and is on the verge of losing her job.